The musicians of Opera Verismo;

 Lesley Anne is a regular coach at The National Opera Studio and is Associate Lecturer at Chichester University.

-In March 214 Lesley Anne formed a Cabaret group called The Flaming Galahs with Krysia Mansfield, vocals and Lucy Mulgan double bass.
-They appeared at The Brighton and The Edinburgh Fringe last year.
+In 2014 Lesley Anne formed a Cabaret group called The Flaming Galahs with Krysia Mansfield, vocals and Lucy Mulgan double bass.
+They appeared at The Brighton and The Edinburgh Fringe.

-In 2016 is Musical Director with Barefoot Opera’s productions of La Calisto and accompanying London Festival Opera in Rome, Lake Como and Cork.
+From 2016 she took the role of Musical Director with Barefoot Opera productions and accompanied London Festival Opera in Rome, Lake Como and Cork.

 Lucy Mulgan – double bass